fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 We strongly suggest you read more about TypeScript modules [here](https://www.typescriptlang.org/docs/handbook/modules.html).

-There is one more problem with the code
+There is one more problem with the code:

 ![](../../images/9/9b.png)

-This is because we banned unused parameters in our <i>tsconfig.json</i>
+This is because we banned unused parameters in our <i>tsconfig.json</i>:

 ```js
 {